Kotlin/kotlin-spec/src/kotlin.core/type-system.md

 Kotlin supports null safety by having two type universes --- nullable and non-nullable.
 All classifier type declarations, built-in or user-defined, create non-nullable types, i.e., types which cannot hold `null` value at runtime.

-To specify a nullable version of type `T`, one needs to use `T?` as a type.
+To specify a nullable version of type $T$, one needs to use $T?$ as a type.
-Redundant nullability specifiers are ignored --- `T???` is the same as `T?`.
+Redundant nullability specifiers are ignored --- $T?? \equiv T?$.

-TODO(Equivalent or the same?
-These are two very different things as we have a-little-bit-broken equivalence)

 > Note: informally, question mark means "$T?$ may hold values of type $T$ or value `null`"

 To represent a well-formed nullable type, $T?$ should satisfy the following conditions.

-* $T$ is a well-formed type
+* $T$ is a well-formed concrete type

 If an operation is safe regardless of absence or presence of `null`, e.g., assignment of one nullable value to another, it can be used as-is for nullable types.
 For operations on $T?$ which may violate null safety, e.g., access to a property, one has the following null-safe options: